Workshop

 Brief Bio:

-KOJIMA Hiroki (Member, IEEE) is an associate professor at the Nagoya University, Japan.
+Hiroki Kojima (Member, IEEE) is an associate professor at the Nagoya University, Japan.
 He obtained PhD from the Nagoya University, Japan, in 2004 and joined Nagoya University.
 His research interests include breakdown, discharge, electrical isolation and high voltage.
 He is a regular member of Physical Society of Japan and Japan Society of Plasma Science and Nuclear Fusion Research.
 In recent years, he conducted research on next generation power equipment in harmony with the environment and superconductive power equipment.

 Member, IEEE